Awards and Insignia

 Recognition for earning a bachelor's degree from a regionally-accredited college or university.
 Even though it is not required for selection, over one third of our officers have earned this achievement.

 Recognition for members who are currently assigned to a reserve or National Guard component of one of the armed forces, or those who have been honorably discharged from one of the armed services after completion of at least two years of service.

 FBI National Academy

-Recognition for members who have graduated from the FBI National Academy
+Recognition for completion of the FBI National Academy.

 Law Enforcement Instructor